wanai220118/cheez_admin_app/README.md

      FIREBASE_STORAGE_BUCKET=your_storage_bucket_here
      ```
    - The `.env` file is already added to `.gitignore` to keep your keys secure
-   - You can find these values in your `firebase_options.dart` file or Firebase console
+   - You can find these values in your Firebase console or `google-services.json` file
+   - **Security Note**: The app will throw an error if `.env` is missing - this prevents accidental use of hardcoded keys

 4. **Run the app**
    ```bash